 We foster sustainable production and processing methods, engage and empower women and youth at all value chain levels, enable market access and promote South-South trade with a focus on regional and domestic markets, as well as international markets, for increased resilience and growth.

-We currently support the coffee sectors in Kenya, Tanzania, Uganda, Burundi, Rwanda, Cameroun, DRC, Ghana, Liberia, Nepal, PNG, Laos and Myanmar, helping them meet the global priority of more ethical and inclusive systems of trade.
+We currently support the coffee sectors in Kenya, Tanzania, Uganda, Burundi, Rwanda, Cameroun, Democratic Republic of the Congo, Ghana, Liberia, Nepal, Papua New Guinea, Laos and Myanmar, helping them meet the global priority of more ethical and inclusive systems of trade.

 At farm level, we:

 - Support with agro-ecological requirements and production and systems

 - Help establish farms and effective field management practices

 - Help rehabilitate and renovate old coffee trees